 Clients are referred to us by word of mouth, by other agencies and organizations, schools, churches, as well as through publicity.
 Eligibility to receive food is determined by SNAP guidelines and/or individual need.

 A history of giving

 In 1973, Father Davis, the pastor of St. Patrick’s Church, noticed an increase in the number of individuals who came to the rectory kitchen door asking for help with food.
 For several months, he and his housekeeper put together food bags to help folks out.
 The need soon outgrew their ability to keep up with demand, so Father Davis asked some women in the parish community to help organize a much needed pantry distribution.
 The woman started pre-packing bags to be ready at a moment’s notice.
 But the need continued to grow, and eventually these dedicated women signed a membership contract with the Food Bank of the Southern Tier, then a very small, new distribution center to help combat hunger in the Southern Tier.
 This was the birth of Corning Community Food Pantry, the non-denominational agency we now serve.
-We have grown throughout the years and are now in our third location.
+We have grown throughout the years and are now in our fourth location.